 - fresh greens

-- Add the basil, lemon juice, pine nuts and parmesan cheese to a food processor or blender and pulse 8 to 10 times to break of the basil leaves.
+- Add the basil, lemon juice, pine nuts, and parmesan cheese to a food processor or blender and pulse 8 to 10 times to break off the basil leaves.

 - Finish by adding in a little cold water and salt and pepper.

-CHEF NOTE: Keep the dressing in the refrigerator to help preserve it and pull it out 1 hour to room temperature before serving it.
-There will also be plenty of vinaigrette left over.
+Keep the dressing in the refrigerator to help preserve it and pull it out 1 hour to room temperature before serving it.
+There will also be plenty of vinaigrette leftover.

-STEP 2: Cut the Italian bread into 1 1/2″ to 2″ cubes and coat it in olive oil, salt and pepper and place on a hot grill for 3 to 4 minutes or on a sheet tray lined with parchment paper and in an oven set at 400° for 5 to 7 minutes.
-CHEF NOTE: You are not making croutons, you are just trying to lightly toast it.
-If you are using day old bread, just simply cut into cubes and leave as is.
+2. Cut the Italian bread into 1 1/2″ to 2″ cubes and coat it in olive oil, salt and pepper and place on a hot grill for 3 to 4 minutes or on a sheet tray lined with parchment paper and in an oven set at 400° for 5 to 7 minutes.
+You are not making croutons, you are just trying to lightly toast it.
+If you are using day-old bread, just simply cut into cubes and leave as is.

-STEP 4: Prepare the tomatoes, peaches, celery and cucumbers.
+4. Prepare the tomatoes, peaches, celery, and cucumbers.

-STEP 5: In a large bowl toss together the bread, salad greens, vegetables, pesto vinaigrette, salt and pepper and toss until combined.
+5. In a large bowl toss together the bread, salad greens, vegetables, pesto vinaigrette, salt, and pepper and toss until combined.

-STEP 6: Serve the panzanella salad with the sliced chicken on top and cheese.
+6. Serve the Panzanella salad with the sliced chicken on top and cheese.

 This is a super balanced salad that is just dang good leftovers or bought fresh.